Courthouses We Serve For Criminal Defense

 - Pike County, Alabama

 - Webb Municipal Court

 Experienced Arson lawyers investigating criminal cases in Abbeville, Ozark, Geneva, Troy and all of South Alabama

 Do you have a legal fire you need to put out?
-The Dothan arson lawyers are Parkman White, LLP know how to help and have experience representing those being investigated for arson in Dothan and throughout Alabama.
+The Dothan arson lawyers are Boles Holmes White know how to help and have experience representing those being investigated for arson in Dothan and throughout Alabama.

 Most arson cases arise in two distinct situations: 1.
 A defendant being accuesed of the burning their own property to collect insurance, or 2.
 A defendant being accused of burning someone else’s property to cause them physical or financial harm.